Gattocrucco/lsqfitgp/docs/hyper.rst

 But I recall the fit saying ``sdev 2.44(81)``.
 This is :math:`2.4 \pm 0.8`, so the uncertainty is a bit wide, but still 1 seems far from the mean.
 What probability is the fit giving to sdev being less than 1?
-We can compute this by integrating the gaussian distribution, with the caveat that the parameter we actually used in the fit is log(sdev)::
+We can compute this by integrating the Gaussian distribution, with the caveat that the parameter we actually used in the fit is log(sdev)::

     from scipy import stats